materialsproject/docs/docs/methodology/dielectricity.md

 where $E$ is the electric
-field inside the material and $E*0$ is the externally applied electric field. the indices *i, j* refer to the direction in space and take the values: ${1, 2, 3}$.
+field inside the material and $E*0$ is the externally applied electric field. the indices *i*, *j* refer to the direction in space and take the values: ${1, 2, 3}$.
 The dielectric tensor can be split in the ionic ($\epsilon_0$) and electronic ($\epsilon*\infty$)
 contributions: